srcsintheta/timetracker/README.md

 got more than enough interesting things to do.

-When my needs change, there's no telling where I could take this... if I diverge greatly from what it is now I might just create a new project though
+When my needs change, there's no telling where I could take this... if I diverge greatly from what it is now I might just create a new project though.

 ## Feedback

 It's welcome, for ways to reach me see [sintheta.dev](https://sintheta.dev)